adiwg/mdBook/mdtranslator/useRubyGem.md

 ### Ruby

 After installing the 'adiwg-mdtranlator' gem it can be access through a single exposed method - 'translate'.
-Installation of the 'adiwg-mdtranslator' RubyGem was discussed in the section [Installation in Ruby](../mdtranslator/installInRuby.md) that has not already be done.
+Installation of the 'adiwg-mdtranslator' RubyGem was discussed in the section [Installation in Ruby](../mdtranslator/installInRuby.md) if that has not already be done.

 Example call to translate:
 ````ruby